markus-k/awattar-api-rs/README.md

 This crates is an API client for the [awattar](https://www.awattar.de) price API.

+The API of this crate is currently not considered stable and is likely to change in future releases.

 ## Usage

 For a full example have a look at the `examples/`-directory.